AliAkbarBadri/q-type-topic/README.md

 # q-type-topic
-Question type topic for Persian implementation
+Deep Learning Implementation of paper "Topics for Types: a Joint Question Type-Topic Classification in Persian Community Question Answering"